 Finally, the new solicitation ordinance requires all pre-registered solicitors to identify themselves as such by wearing (or being able to produce) a Solicitation Permit tag such as the one shown here.

 If you have a solicitor come to your residence without a tag like this, please report the incident to the Sheriff’s Department at (800) 249-0911.
 The color of the tag will vary from year to year.
-For 2012 the tag will be red and in 2013 it will be teal.
+For 2014 the tags are purple/lavender.

 If you have any questions, contact Dan Strikwerda at 669-0200 #1414, the Sheriff’s Dept at 669-0010.